These are the best 4K TVs running Android TV

 - 60Hz refresh rate

-Best on a Budget: Skyworth Q20300 4K HDR Smart TV
+Best on a budget: Skyworth S6G Pro 55-inch

 Skyworth isn't a household name, though you may have come across the Chinese brand if you happened to land on the Home Shopping Network at some point when channel surfing.
-The company makes its 4K TVs in three sizes, 50, 55, and 65-inches, and it's hard to find prices to match, especially when it comes to TVs running Android TV.
+The company makes the S6G Pro 4K TV in one size alone, 55-inches, and it's hard to find prices to match, especially when it comes to TVs running Android TV.

 Picture quality punches above its price point.
 The 4K resolution is one thing, but so are the thin bezels surrounding the display.
 There's a minimalistic design to this TV that makes it look more expensive than it is.
 You can use the remote to talk to the TV via Google Assistant, too.
-You won't get goodies, like Dolby Vision and Dolby Atmos here, but connectivity options are more than adequate.
+You won't get goodies like Dolby Vision and Dolby Atmos here, but at least there's Dolby Audio and DTS Studio Sound.
+The connectivity options are more than adequate as well.

 There are some important caveats to bear in mind before you pull the trigger here.
 Officially, the TV supports Alexa, but it doesn't appear to be for the U.S. market.
 That's also a problem with some of the apps that would otherwise be available, like Hulu and Amazon Prime Video, not being downloadable.
 To watch those, you need to use the built-in Chromecast to cast them from a mobile device over to the screen or hook up a streaming box that offers those apps.